shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 #### The Spiral Model is a risk-driven process model created by Boehm that iterates through four phases.

+The model outlined a basic process in which development teams could design and successfully implement a software system by revisiting phases of the process after they had been previously completed.

+---
+---

 **Agile** aka The Agile Manifesto.